Agrimd15/discord-kalshi/README.md

 ## Structure
 *   `bot.py`: Main entry point.
 Handles commands and startup.
 *   `views.py`: Contains the Discord UI logic (Buttons, Selects, Embeds).
+*   `cogs/`:
+    *   `mapper.py`: Slash command for interactive Arbitrage Mapping.
+*   `managers/`:
+    *   `market_manager.py`: Kalshi API fetching logic.
     *   `series_manager.py`: Manages the list of allowed sports and their API tickers.
-*   `market_manager.py`: Fetches logic.
-Groups markets into Types (Spread vs Total).
+    *   `portfolio_manager.py`: Handles Balance and Position fetching.
+    *   `polymarket_manager.py`: Polymarket API fetching and matching logic.
+    *   `mapping_logic.py`: Logic for parsing tickers and matching arbitrage pairs.
     *   `auth.py`: Handles RSA signature generation for Kalshi API.

+## Marketplace Integration 🌐
+The bot automatically searches for matching events on Polymarket using fuzzy string matching on the event title.
+-   If a match is found, it displays the Polymarket odds (Yes/No cents) below the Kalshi data.
+-   A link to the Polymarket event is added.

+**Arbitrage Mapping**:
+Admins can use `/setup_arb <KALSHI_TICKER>` to interactively find and map Polymarket events to Kalshi events, generating the configuration code needed for arbitrage strategies.

 ---